 - As friendships grow, we can support your child to keep in touch with other siblings and young carers they get on with.

 - We’ll check in with you regularly to see how your child is getting on, and if they need any extra support.

 Interested in support for young carers and siblings?

-If you have any questions about support for young carers and siblings, get in touch.
+See the answers to some frequently asked questions below.
+Or, if you have any other questions about support for young carers and siblings, get in touch.

 Who is the project for?

 The project is for anybody who is aged 5-18 who has a sibling with a disability, or who helps care for a parent with a disability.
 The project is unsuitable for people who are siblings or young carers of people who have a long term or terminal illness, or who have a family member with an addiction.

 What does the project do?

 The project connects siblings and young carers to develop meaningful friendships, provides opportunities to try new and fun activities, gives young people respite from caring responsibilities and supports their wellbeing.

 The majority of the action takes place online, with a wide variety of activities offered each month through Zoom (video call software) so that anybody in the country can access them.
 If you have trouble getting online, we can support you!